pwaring/technical-talks/engima-lessons/slides.md

+% Lessons Learned from Enigma
+% Paul Waring (paul@xk7.net, @pwaring)
+% March 2, 2017

 # Engima

  - Used for encrypting German messages in WW2

 # Enigma as an example

- - Demonstrates the flaws in design
+ - Demonstrates flaws in design
- - Demonstrates the flaws in operation
+ - Demonstrates flaws in operation
  - State vs state - almost limitless resources
  - Highest stakes possible
  - Probably the biggest 'hack' in history